wongcyrus/AzureHybridCloudLabEnvironment/README.md

 2. Enter the SSH server password.
 3. Open Remote Desktop client and connect to localhost.
 4. Enter the Windows username and passowrd.

+## PC Revervation
+You can set SshConnction.Variables
+With MachineName
+{"Email":"cywong@vtc.edu.hk","MachineName":"L332-A0","SeatNumber":"0"}
+With just seat number, and it pick from the list computer in lab {"Email":"cywong@vtc.edu.hk","SeatNumber":"0"}